zepez/zepez.dev/src/content/post/nonovel-io/index.md

 Puppeteer!

-[Puppeteer](https://github.com/puppeteer/puppeteer) allows you to run a headless Chomium instance and control the browser via their SDK.
+[Puppeteer](https://github.com/puppeteer/puppeteer) allows you to run a headless Chromium instance and control the browser via their SDK.
 This is the workflow I landed on:

 1. Confirm that the model has enough knowledge on the book
 2. Use [Stability's API](https://platform.stability.ai/) to generate some art.
 This can be as complicated as you want: